 I then decided to go ahead and paint them.
 I went with SW Agreeable Beige.

 And we have a winner!
 I love that the blocks show a tiny bit of knots and grain and that it is not stealing the show.
 And oh my gosh, to have an actual DOOR!
 What do you think?
 Would you DIY a wood block sliding door?

 Once again, a huge thanks to Emtek for gifting the Sliding Door Hardware.
-Stay tuned for the reveal of this room next week!
+See the room reveal here!

 And be sure to check out what the other One Room Challenge designers are up to.